Institution / private strategy mode

 Deployment readiness

-How ready is the proof path?74
+How ready is the proof pathway?74

 +